 Since 2018, the World Anti-Doping Agency has removed CBD from its List of Prohibited Substances & Methods in Sports, which opens up the doors to the sportspeople who are interested in taking benefit from this safe and well-tolerated substance.
-Moreover, CBD in Ireland is now readily available in different locations.
+Moreover, Cannabidiol in Ireland is now readily available in different locations.
 All across the world, the products are being sold in pharmacies or specialized shops, both physical and online.

 Which are the benefits of CBD for athletes?

 CBD works as an anti-inflammatory, has neuroprotective benefits, analgesic properties, and acts as an anxiolytic.
 These qualities allow for athletes to recover faster in case of traumatic injuries, as well as protects against muscle and gastrointestinal inflammation.
 Let’s have a more detailed look at each of its health-related properties:

 Many studies have linked the cannabis plant to positive effects with regard to pain reduction and control, including musculoskeletal issues developed through physical exercise.
 Other skeletal issues, such as stiff or painful joints, also seem to see improvement through the use of cannabis-based products.
 While there is still little research on the long-term impact of CBD on pain relief, many athletes have admitted that cannabidiol does have positive effects on their pain management.

 Alternative to non-steroidal anti-inflammatory drugs (NSAIDs):